Debias your Large Multi-Modal Model at Test-Time via Non-Contrastive Visual Attribute Steering: Introduction

-Recently, a variety of methods have been proposed for debiasing LLMs and Discriminative Vision Language Models individually \citep{lin2024towards,slyman2024fairdedup}.
-However, relatively little prior work has focused specifically on debiasing LMMs.
-One naive approach could be to simply define a list of words or symbols that are blocked at inference time.
-While a block-list could have merit in some applications, a more nuanced approach is required for attributes with many or ambiguous meanings, such as perceived race (e.g., black, white)\footnote{Wherever we use words such as \textit{race} or \textit{gender} throughout this work, we mean \textit{perceived race} and \textit{perceived gender}.
+A variety of methods have been proposed recently for debiasing LLMs and discriminative VLMs individually \citep{lin2024towards,slyman2024fairdedup}.
+In contrast, relatively little prior work has focused specifically on debiasing LMMs.
+One naive approach could be to simply define a list of words or symbols that are prohibited from being generated at inference time.
+However, a more nuanced approach is required for attributes with many or ambiguous meanings, such as perceived race (e.g., black, white)\footnote{Wherever we use words such as \textit{race} or \textit{gender} throughout this work, we mean \textit{perceived race} and \textit{perceived gender}.
 The labels we used for such social attributes are inherited from prior work and are not a reflection of our own value judgments.
 See Section~\ref{sec:discussion} for additional discussion.}.
 Many other existing debiasing approaches for LLMs and VLMs focus on fine-tuning models with additional curated data to reduce bias.
 However, training is a blunt tool that often results in undesirable outcomes such as a degradation in task-specific performance.
 Fine-tuning is also labor and computationally intensive, requiring the collection of an additional (likely large-scale) dataset that can appropriately debias the model.
-Despite prior efforts \citep{howard2024uncovering}, there remains no cannonical recipe for constructing a dataset large enough to meet data requirements for training LMMs, while also fine-grained enough to ablate specific target attributes like perceived race.
-In contrast, our work introduces a training-free approach to debiasing LMMs that can be applied to any attribute at inference time without degrading model performance.
+Despite prior efforts \citep{howard2024uncovering}, there remains no canonical recipe for constructing a debiasing dataset large enough to meet data requirements for training LMMs while also containing fine-grained social attribute annotations.
+Our work addresses these limitations by introducing a training-free approach for debiasing LMMs which can be applied to any attribute at inference time without degrading model performance.

+Specifically, we propose a novel method for identifying and ablating (removing) biased representations within LMMs.
+Recent work has shown that LLMs tend to encode high-level concepts as linear directions in feature space \citep{templeton2024scaling}, making it possible to steer a specific feature’s contribution to the model’s output.
+For example, adding a “steering vector” can amplify a desired feature \citep{zou2023representation}, whereas ablating that direction can remove the feature \citep{arditi2024refusal}.

+We introduce two methods for constructing steering vectors: (1) a dataset-based approach, where steering vectors are computed offline by comparing model activations from contrasting datasets—one that provokes the feature of interest and one that does not, and (2) a novel optimization-based approach, which constructs the steering vector at inference time using just the input image and the target attribute for removal.